ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 	Marcellus (now Marcellus is in the Banqueting Hall): "Oh my.
 I'm running for it!"

-### The ending the story clause for a line

-There are four variants of this:

-	ending the story
-	ending the story finally
-	ending the story saying "TEXT"
-	ending the story finally
-	ending the story finally saying "TEXT"

-These correspond exactly to the phrases which `end the story`.
-Like `now`, they are effects which take place immediately after the line is performed.
-In particular the story does not end if for some reason the line is not performed - if a condition for it fails, or somebody necessary is out of earshot, or an action running before it fails, and so on.

-It's legal to pile up multiple `after`, `before`, `now` and `ending` clauses on the same line, at your own risk:
+It's legal to pile up multiple `after`, `before` and `now` clauses on the same line, at your own risk:

 	Marcellus (after taking the ghost detector; after examing the ghost; now Marcellus is in the Banqueting Hall; before jumping):